pdjr-signalk/pdjr-skplugin-meta-injector/README.md

 If true, the plugin will wait until the number of available, unexcluded, data paths becomes stable before saving metadata values for every key.
-After a snapshot has been taken, the snaphot property is rest to false.
+After a snapshot has been taken, the snaphot property is reset to false.
 Optional.
 </td>
 </tr>